antonio-nicolau/flutter-riverpod-example-with-solid-principles/README.md

 # Flutter hooks_riverpod example with S.O.L.I.D principle

-A Flutter project to train riverpod following S.O.L.I.D principles
+A Flutter project to learn riverpod following S.O.L.I.D principles

 If you're starting with [hooks_riverpod](https://pub.dev/packages/hooks_riverpod) so this project is a good start point to see how it works, do more with less 😉